MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 # Run your flows with buttons from Bttn by The Button Corporation

 Microsoft Flow has partnered with [Bttn by The Button Corporation](https://my.bt.tn/) (bttn), one of the leading physical button manufacturers.
-With this partnership, you can trigger your flows by touching a physical button.
-For example, you can press a bttn to call your helpdesk with location information, send an email to your team, block your calendar, or reorder supplies.
+With this partnership, you can trigger your flows by touching a bttn (physical button made by Bttn by The Button Corporation.
+For example, you can press a bttn that triggers a flow that contacts your helpdesk with location information, sends an email to your team, blocks your calendar, or reorders supplies.

 >[AZURE.IMPORTANT][Register](https://my.bt.tn/) your bttns before you can use them in flows.

-Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading manufacturer that allows you to run your flows with a physical button.
+Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading manufacturer that allows you to trigger your flows with a physical button.

 ## Prerequisites